rajithkjet/cv/README.md

 # cvportfolio
-This is my portfolio.you can use my portfolio as a template.thank you
+This is my portfolio.you can use my portfolio as a template.there are some mistake found.will correct it soon.